1 – Uxcell Battery holder for CR2032 Cell (10 pcs)

 The female headers are probably not necessary, but it makes debugging far easier if something is not working right.
 The LED should be side mounted so it will poke out from the enclosure in the same direction as the reset button.

 The bottom of the grey box will need a partial cut for the smaller connector.
-The larger connector needs a much larger cut, including part of the mounting tab, needs to be cut away.
+The larger connector needs a much larger cut, including part of the mounting tab, which must be cut away.
 Most of these cuts I made with a table saw, which makes for a clean cut.
 I’m sure there are other ways to do this work.

 This processor module label can be printed on adhesive paper and cut to fit the indent on the top of the plastic box.